How it Works: Recharge to Google Analytics connection

 3 | add_payment_info |

-These checkout step events contain all the product data, and can be segmented by product, SKU, brand etc - along with any other user dimension in GA.
+These checkout step events contain all the product data, and can be segmented by product, SKU, brand etc - along with any other user dimension in Google Analytics.

 The trigger for these events are checkout/created and checkout/updated webhooks from Recharge (fully server-side).